zsparal/api-documentation/source/migrating-v1-to-v2.rst

 The Mollie API ``v2`` offers some compelling new features compared to the older ``v1`` API:

-* Fully supports multi-currency, e.g. you can create payments in non ``EUR`` currencies.
+* Fully supports :ref:`multi currency <multi-currency>`, e.g. you can create payments in non ``EUR`` currencies.
+Your account will still be settled in ``EUR``, so new fields have been added in the API to reflect the settlement amount for various resources.
 * Improved support for accessing large sets of objects, now uses cursor based pagination instead of count and offset based pagination.